 5. Smile, You’re On Camera

-To be honest, after 3 days, I was running seriously low on storage space anyway!
+After 3 days, I was running seriously low on storage space anyway!

-6. I am Just Arranging Some Visits, Is Tomorrow OK?
+6. I am Just Arranging Some Visits.
+Is Tomorrow OK?

 For a start, you don’t even know if you will be at home tomorrow!